manga109/panel-order-estimator/README.md

 - For horizontal divisions, order the sets with a top-to-bottom order.
 - For vertical divisions, order the sets with a right-to-left order.

+The tree construction phase recursively divides the set of panels to create a tree structure, which is later used to determine the panel orders.
 For each horizontal and vertical division in the tree construction phase, a node representing the division is created.
 The inseparable sets in Step 3 become the leaf nodes of this tree, and are either individual panels or a set of overlapping panels.
 The recursive tree structure used here is accessible using `BoxOrderEstimator.boxnode.bbset`.